mansenfranzen/autodoc_pydantic/docs/source/developer_guide/explanation.rst

 Hence, the main purpose of **autodoc_pydantic** is to improve auto-documentation for pydantic models.
 It leverages the additional knowledge about pydantic to provide a more sophisticated documentation (e.g. see :ref:`this example <showcase>`).
+Moreover, every modification to the default sphinx auto-documentation should be configurable to allow complete customization without enforcing any strict changes to the existing documentation.

+Guided by the objective to improve auto-documentation for pydantic models, three mandatory components can be derived.

+1. :ref:`Inspection <expl_inspection>` - extract relevant information from pydantic models.
+2. :ref:`Auto-documenters <expl_auto_documenters>` - translate pydantic specific knowledge into documentation pages.
+3. :ref:`Configuration <expl_configuration>` - provide complete configurability of all modifications.

+.. _expl_inspection:

 Inspection
 ==========

-Before extending sphinx with new directives and generating reST, we first need collect the relevant information to be documented from pydantic models.
+Before extending sphinx with new directives and generating reST, we first need collect the relevant information to be documented for pydantic models.

 While `sphinx.ext.autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_
 already provides great tooling to inspect python